orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-import.md

 *NOTE: This property only applies to the `excel-named-ranges` and `xml-form-structure-and-data` formats.*

 You can pass a document id to the import page.
-This is useful if you want to propagate a document id to data review page to update or merge with an existing document in the database.
+This is useful if you want to propagate a document id to the data review page to update or merge with an existing document in the database.
 This example shows how to pass the `document-id` parameter:

 ```
 /fr/import/orbeon/contact?document-id=123